Jimmy Davis (footballer): Swindon Town (loan)

 Davis joined Second Division club Swindon Town on a three-month loan deal in August 2002.
 He made his debut in the league game against Barnsley on 10 August, when he replaced Danny Invincibile in the 84th minute of a 3−1 win.
 A week later, he made his full debut in the goalless draw with Blackpool at Bloomfield Road.
 He scored his first goal for Swindon in the defeat against Brentford at the end of August.
 On 11 September, Davis played for Swindon in their League Cup first round match against Wycombe Wanderers, having been granted permission to play in the tie by Manchester United; he played 86 minutes as Swindon lost 2–1 after extra time.

 On 22 October, Davis scored in the Football League Trophy tie against Southend United; he beat three players on the edge of the area before scoring as Swindon went on to win 6−1 in the first round.
 He scored again against Wycombe on 2 November and a week later he played in the 1−1 draw with Tranmere Rovers, the latter being his final appearance for Swindon.
 Town manager Andy King was keen to keep Davis on loan at the club but United manager Sir Alex Ferguson refused to extend the deal and Davis returned to Old Trafford following the Tranmere game.
 Overall, he made 15 appearances for Swindon and scored three goals.

 Upon returning to United, Davis was involved in the first team when he was an unused substitute in the Premier League match at West Ham United on 17 November.
-Four days later, he scored for the reserves in the 6−2 victory against Aston Villa.
+Four days later, he scored for the reserves in a 6–2 victory against Aston Villa.
 He was a mainstay in the reserves for the rest of the season, apart from the UEFA Champions League second group stage match against Deportivo La Coruña in March, when he was again an unused substitute.
-On 6 May, he scored for the reserves in the win against Sheffield Wednesday, and two days later he featured in final game of the season against Middlesbrough, but ultimately United could only finish in eighth place in the league.
+On 6 May, he scored for the reserves in a victory against Sheffield Wednesday, and two days later he featured in final game of the season against Middlesbrough, but ultimately United could only finish in eighth place in the league.
 He signed a new three-year contract with the club during the summer.

 Watford (loan)

 Davis joined First Division club Watford on a season-long loan on 8 July 2003.
-He made his first appearance for the club the next day and scored in the pre-season friendly against JJK Jyväskylä of Finland.
+He made his first appearance for the club the next day and scored in a pre-season friendly against JJK Jyväskylä of Finland.
 Watford won the match 4−2.
-He played four more times during pre-season, scoring in the 3−0 win against Aldershot Town, and making his final appearance against Queens Park Rangers at Loftus Road.
+He played four more times during pre-season, scoring in a 3−0 win against Aldershot Town, and making his final appearance against Queens Park Rangers at Loftus Road.
 He suffered a groin injury against QPR meaning he would not be fit for the opening game of the season against Coventry City.
 On 9 August, Davis died in a car accident while travelling on the M40 to attend the game against Coventry.
 Watford called off the game as a result.